Murder of Sevag Balıkçı

 Sevag Şahin Balıkçı (April 1, 1986 – April 24, 2011) was a Turkish soldier of Armenian descent who was shot to death during compulsory military service.
 The incident occurred on April 24, 2011, the remembrance day of the Armenian genocide.
-The perpetrator Kıvanç Ağaoglu was sentenced to four and a half years in prison for involuntary manslaughter.
+The perpetrator Kıvanç Ağaoğlu was sentenced to four and a half years in prison for involuntary manslaughter.
 However, there have been several eye-witness accounts and testimonies that claim that the shooting was not accidental as the official reports suggest, but intentional.
 Other reports claim that the shooting was a hate crime towards Balıkçı's Armenian identity.

+After the 2016 Turkish coup d'état attempt, military courts were suspended in Turkey and the case was sent to the Kozluk Criminal Court of First Instance of Batman where a retrial started on February 8, 2018.
+According to the verdict of the Kozluk Criminal Court of First Instance, Kıvanç Ağaoğlu has been found guilty of deliberate murder and sentenced to 16 years and 8 months of imprisonment following which he was arrested.

 Death

 Sevag Balıkçı was killed by a gunshot in Batman, southeastern Turkey where he was serving his last 23 days as a conscripted private.
 Official reports from military commanders in Batman given to the Balıkçı family argued that Sevag was killed unintentionally while "joking around" with his friend.
 The family believed the initial reports and claimed that their son should not be considered a martyr since he died accidentally.
 Sevag's fiancée, however, called the report into question because, according to their conversations on the phone with Balıkçı, he was being harassed by ultra-nationalist soldier(s).
 The funeral was at the Feriköy Surp Vartanants Armenian church.
 Attendees of the funeral included Rakel Dink (wife of murdered Armenian journalist Hrant Dink), Government Minister Egemen Bağış, Şişli Mayor Mustafa Sarıgül, top military commanders, and other politicians like Adalar Mayor Mustafa Farsakoğlu.
 He was buried in the Şişli Armenian Cemetery.